Father Brown (2013 TV series): Broadcast

 BBC Worldwide has sold Father Brown to 232 territories, including, Australia (ABC and 7TWO), Belgium (VRT), the Netherlands (KRO-NCRV, BBC NL), Spain (Paramount Network, A3 Series), Portugal (FOX Crime), Finland (YLE), Sweden (TV8), Denmark (DR), Norway (NRK), Estonia (ETV), Iceland (RÚV), Poland (BBC First, TVP2), Italy (LA7), Croatia (HRT), and Brazil (TV Cultura).
 In the United States, Father Brown has been sold to 40 public television stations with a reach of 30% of all U.S. television households.
 The first four series were added to the Netflix streaming service on 31 March 2017.
 Series five and six were added later in 2019.

 Spin-off

 In January 2020, it was announced that production had begun of a ten-episode series titled Sister Boniface Mysteries for BritBox, the streaming service.
 Lorna Watson returned as Sister Boniface.
-She played the character in 2013 in the Father Brown episode "The Bride of Christ".
+She played the character in 2013 in the Father Brown episode "The Bride of Christ" and in the 2024 Father Brown episode "The Forensic Nun".
 It was confirmed this series would air in early 2022, alongside the ninth series of the parent production.
 After debuting on BritBox, Sister Boniface Mysteries aired on Drama, with the DVD available from 16 May 2022.
 The spin-off was renewed for second, third, and fourth series.

-Mark Williams guest-stars, resuming his role as Father Brown, in Series 1 episode 4.
+Mark Williams guest-stars, reprising his role as Father Brown, in the 2022 Sister Boniface Mysteries episode "My Brother's Keeper".